kawu/partage/proofs/README.md

 # Usage

-The proof is written using the Coq proof assistant, you will therefore need to install it before you can verify the proofs.
-If you install `coqide`, you can read and interactively edit a particular `FILE.v` using the following command:
+The proof is written using the [Coq][coq] proof assistant, you will therefore need to install it before you can verify the proofs.
+If you install `coqide`, you can read and interactively edit a particular `FILE.v` using the following
+command:

     coqide -async-proofs off -async-proofs-command-error-resilience off FILE.v